LuisJSousa/Portuguese-Public-Procurement-Database/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-All research papers published using this dataset must cite the work of the authors of this project.
+All research papers published using PPPData must cite the work of the authors of this project.
 The correct way to cite this work is provided in the "Citation" section below.

 ## Citation